 Legalisation of documents from Cuba for use in the Netherlands

-To use a document from Cuba in the Netherlands, you will first need to have it legalised by the Cuban Ministry of Foreign Affairs.
-After that, the Dutch embassy in Havana will legalise your document.
+To use a document from Cuba in the Netherlands, you must first have it legalised by the Cuban Ministry of Foreign Affairs.
+Then you must have it legalised by the Netherlands embassy in Havana.

 Who can have documents legalised?